MicrosoftDocs/visualstudio-docs/docs/data-tools/walkthrough-creating-an-n-tier-data-application.md

 ### To create the n-tier solution and DataEntityTier class library

-1. In Visual Studio, create a project using the Windows Forms (.NET Framework) project template for C# or Visual Basic. .NET Core, .NET 5 and later are not supported.
+1. In Visual Studio, create a project using the **Windows Forms App (.NET Framework)** project template for C# or Visual Basic. .NET Core, .NET 5 and later are not supported.

 4. Name the project **DataEntityTier**.